 As we continued through the village, C, my eleven-year-old, noticed a woman from the Long Neck Tribe plucking away at a guitar.
 C plays guitar and was instantly drawn to the woman.
 We walked over together and asked about her instrument.

 Her guitar was hand-made from wood sourced from the forest behind the village.
-It’s unique four-string design was one that she was used to playing, and she played a wonderful song for us.
-C, asked to give the guitar a try, and they worked together through our interpreter on how the notes work on the instrument.
+Its unique four-string design was one that she was used to playing, and she played a wonderful song for us.
+C asked to give the guitar a try, and they worked together through our interpreter on how the notes work on the instrument.
 Soon they were strumming together and having a wonderful time.

 As they played, I noticed that she had some unique trinkets for sale, including a magnet of her and her guitar.
-She said that the magnet was made at the village.
+She said that the magnet was made in the village.
 It’s tough to say whether something like that could be made in this simple village, but the connection was there, and it’s now hanging up on my fridge.

 Made In House